 Expand the code folder and verify that the correct tag has been placed for the environment.
 You should see one of these folders:

 The CLIENT_ID value is a unique name assigned to your code package, and typically closely mirrors your company’s brand name.
 However, the folder that follows that client ID (/staging or /production) is critical; please be sure the correct folder is shown in each environment: use staging in pre-release environments, and use production on client/customer facing platforms.

-When ForeSee makes future updates to your code, they will be pushed to the staging snippet first for pre-release QA.
-Only after changes are approved by your teams are they then promoted to your production snippet .
+When ForeSee makes future updates to your code, the updates are pushed to the staging snippet first for pre-release QA.
+Only after changes are approved by your teams are they then promoted to your production snippet.
 Therefore, it is critical that the staging snippet is not used in production environments.

 The triggering code embedded on your site comes pre-configured for the business rules related to your production environment.
 This could potentially make testing difficult.
 Therefore, in order to receive the invitation/survey while testing, a Survey Configuration Testing page (Figure 1) is provided which allows the invitation to display at a frequency of choice for the testing session only.